Sponsorship proposal

 Our project is a respectful exploration of the world by bicycle for documentary purposes.
 A journey in search of images, sounds, and words, a series of reportage about contradictions and conflicts, traditions and cultural evolution, natural wonders and environmental risks of a quickly changing world.

-We left Bologna in May 2014, since then we are on the road, pedaling Europe and Asia.
-We have traveled 25,000 Km so far, across 25 countries, trying to gather knowledge and information, sharing it hoping to inspire others.
-We will be on the road again in June 2018, starting off from Brighton UK, to ride Iceland, Norway, Sweden (yeah, we might actualy meet in person!), Finland, Eastern Europe and the Italian Alps, before flying to Mexico for an extensive tour of Central and South America that will last at least 2 years
+We left Bologna in May 2014, since then we are on the road, pedaling Europe and Asia.ย We have traveled 25,000 Km so far, across 25 countries, trying to gather knowledge and information, sharing it hoping to inspire others.ย We will be on the road again in June 2018, starting off from Brighton UK, to ride Iceland, Norway, Sweden (yeah, we might actualy meet in person!), Finland, Eastern Europe and the Italian Alps, before flying to Mexico for an extensive tour of Central and South America that will last at least 2 years

 Our blog, cycloscope.net, is the place where we share our thoughts, experiences, failures, and misadventures, facts we witness and hacks we learn.
-Cycloscope is a quickly growing bilingual (English/Italian) Travel Blog, about destinations, itineraries, gear, travel hacks and general advice, our voice is trusted by thousands of outdoor lovers, cycling enthusiasts, budget travelers, and hikers.
+Cycloscope is a quickly growing bilingual (English/Italian) Travel Blog, about destinations, itineraries, gear, travel hacks and general advice, our voice is trusted by thousands of outdoor lovers, cycling enthusiasts, budget travelers, and hikers.ย

-Cycloscope.net averages about 20,000 views per month and it’s quickly and constantly growing.
-We have a wide, engaged, and rapidly growing fan-base, more than 10,700 followers on Instagram and 5,500 on Facebook.
+Cycloscope.net averages about 20,000 views per month and it’s quickly and constantly growing.ย We have a wide, engaged, and rapidly growing fan-base, more than 10,700 followers on Instagram and 5,500 on Facebook.

 Among the brands that already joined us in this great adventure are…

-3. State what can you do for your Sponsor
+3. State what can you do for your sponsor

-We mentioned in the first part of the guide what is that sponsors are usually looking for.
+We mentioned in the first part of the guide what sponsors are usually looking for.
 This is the section where you have to convince the prospect sponsor that it’s valuable to invest in your project.
-Make a list of what kinds of proportion you can give them.
+Make a list of what kinds of proportions you can give them.
 In this section, you need to be more brand-specific, try to mention some of their products here, or focus on something you know they want.

 Example